Chief Executive Officer

 avillalobos [at] girlsinc-alameda.org

 Alejandra joined Girls Inc. in 2016.
-A seasoned development professional, she brings extensive experience in major donor and institutional fundraising.
+She has spent her career in the nonprofit sector focused on organizational strategy, fund development, and creating long-term impact and social change.
 Most recently, Alejandra served as Chief Development and Communications Officer for Thrive Networks, a $13M nonprofit pioneering evidence-based programs and technologies in health, water and sanitation, and education in Southeast Asia.
 She was the Executive Director of Embrace, an award-winning global health start-up focused on improving newborn care in developing countries.
 She has also led fundraising, strategic planning, and program evaluation initiatives at Partners in School Innovation and Net Impact.
-Alejandra holds a B.A. in International Relations and an M.A. in International Comparative Education from Stanford University.
+Alejandra holds a B.A. in International Relations and M.A. in International Comparative Education from Stanford University.
 Alejandra has served as a founding member of Full Circle Fund’s Rising Leaders Program and the Latino Community Foundation’s Latina Giving Circle.

 Chief Financial Officer

 (510) 357-5515 ext.
 226